hackolade/plugins/README.md

             "maxLength": 10
         }

-Example of a dependency, testing for the properties of the regex pattern value of another property:
+Example of a dependency, testing for the properties of the regex pattern value of a property:

         "dependency": {
             "key": "name",
             "pattern": "^(H|h)ackolade (2.5.8|3.0.2)$"
         }

+Example of a dependency, testing for multiple values of a property (equivalent to an *or* operator):

+    	"dependency": {
+    		"key": "mode",
+    		"value": ["char","varchar", "bit", "varbit"]
+    	}

-Example of a dependency, testing for the properties of the numeric value of another property:
+Example of a dependency, testing for the properties of the numeric value of a property:

         "dependency": {
             "key": "amount",